PhantomAppDevelopment/firebase-as3/auth/README.md

 Name | Description
 ---|---
+`providerId`| A unique id assigned for the provider used in the Sign In process, for example: `facebook.com` or `twitter.com`.
 `localId`| A unique id assigned for the logged in user for your specific Firebase project.
 This is very useful when working with Firebase Database and Firebase Storage.
-`idToken`| An identity token that is used to identify the current logged in user.
-The `idToken` is used in further Auth requests such as exchanging it for an `access_token`.
+`refreshToken`| An identity token that is used to identify the current logged in user.
+The `refreshToken` is used in further Auth requests such as exchanging it for an `access_token`.
 `displayName`| The logged in user full name (Google and Facebook) or their handler in Twitter.
 `photoUrl`| The logged in user avatar.
 `email`| The logged in user email address.